nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/data-visualization.md

 Data&nbsp;Visualization&nbsp;support in Nuxeo leverages Web Components and the Polymer framework in order to allow users to easily build their own custom dashboards, thus helping them understand how data is distributed in the repository as well as monitoring workflow activity.

-A set of custom elements are available for bootstrapping custom graphical dashboards.&nbsp;These elements are built using our <span class="confluence-link">Nuxeo Elements</span>, in particular they rely on `nuxeo-connection` to configure the Nuxeo instance to use.
+A set of custom elements are available for bootstrapping custom graphical dashboards.&nbsp;These elements are built using our Nuxeo Elements, in particular they rely on `nuxeo-connection` to configure the Nuxeo instance to use.

 ## Technical Overview